 Planting more trees holds several benefits for local ecosystems as well as our climate.
 This means that agroforestry makes for one of the best win-win solutions in tackling all issues stemming from modern agricultural practices.

-Let’s take a closer look at the environmental benefits of agroforestry.
+Let’s take a closer look at the environmental importance of agroforestry with these four reasons.

 1. Biodiversity conservation